commercialhaskell/stack/doc/commands/build_command.md

     communicating via a system semaphore.
 This GHC feature is supported by Cabal 3.12.0.0 (a boot package of GHC 9.10.1) and later.
 The flag is ignored with a warning when the feature is unsupported.

+!!! warning

+    On Linux, musl and non-musl system semaphores are incompatible.
+That means that a Stack executable built on Alpine Linux (such as the official Stack for Linux) creates system semaphores that cannot be used by a GHC executable built on non-musl Linux distributions.

 ### `--[no-]split-objs` flag